va7sdf/artbergmann/news/1995-1999/_posts/1997-04-04-twenty-years-in-the-underground-vancouver-s-proto-punk-art-bergmann-finally-gets-to-halifax.markdown

 ---
 title: 'twenty years in the underground: vancouver''s proto-punk art bergmann finally gets to halifax'
-article_author:
+article_author: andy pedersen
-article_publication:
+article_publication: the halifax daily news
-article_date:
+article_date: april 4, 1997
 ---
-The Halifax Daily News / Friday, April 4, 1997 / by Andy Pedersen

 Even a Juno Award couldn't stop the inevitable for Art Bergmann.
 Shortly after Canada's pioneering punk won the country's top music prize for alternative rock last year -- for his Young Canadians record, What Fresh Hell Is This? -- his record company, Sony, stopped returning phone calls.

 "They wouldn't tell me a god-damned thing for six or eight months,'' says Bergmann -- who performs in Halifax for the first time this weekend -- from his Toronto crash-pad.